Emilevillette/LINFO1212-2022-12/README.md

 **Warning !! `npm install` must be done before the testing!!**

-**IMPORTANT**: If you do the tests make sure that you do `node init_database` before and after they're done
+**IMPORTANT**: If you do the tests make sure that you do `node init_database` before and after they're done if there's an error when doing that command just delete `louevainlinux.sqlite` and redo the command.